Cognitive neuroethology in Drosophila

 Our lab takes inspiration from the observation that insects, despite having tiny brains, appear capable of performing specific cognitive operations extremely well.
 For example, desert ants know if they are 30 or 90 m away from the nest and honeybees communicate, with the waggle dance, if a flower patch is 30˚ or 90˚ to the left of the sun.
 By seeking comprehensive descriptions of how insect brains perform such internal calculations, we aim to provide a framework for thinking more clearly about cognition in larger brains.

-We study the genetically tractable fruit fly, Drosophila melanogaster, and we have pioneered one of the primary approaches that we use –– monitoring neuronal activity in flies performing locomotor (flight or walking) behaviors while glued to a tiny platform.
+We study the genetically tractable fruit fly, Drosophila melanogaster, and we have developed one of the primary approaches that we use –– monitoring neuronal activity in flies performing locomotor (flight or walking) behaviors while glued to a tiny platform.

 In one line of work, we have described how the fly brain constructs an internal sense of angular orientation.
 Humans too have a robust sense of orientation, and its importance is made clear when we become disoriented upon exiting a subway station, or in the early stages of Alzheimer’s disease.
 Specifically, we have characterized a neuronal circuit in the Drosophila central complex––a set of structures in the middle of the fly brain––that allows flies to build and update an internal compass-like signal.
 This circuit operates even in complete darkness, wherein flies must internally integrate how much their legs are turning to update their sense of angular heading.
 The central features of this biological circuit are analogous to models proposed for how rodents build an internal sense of orientation, and may thus inform how the mammalian brain performs mathematical integration.